-I began working professionally during high school in the late 1970’s, performed at the Montreux Jazz Festival in 1978 with my school ensemble, and have been a popular drummer in the Austin, Texas music scene for over 35 years.
-Today, I’m a core member of the award-winning soul jazz group Church on Monday, led by saxophonist Elias Haslanger, as well as TresMusicos with guitarist Mitch Watkins & bassist Chris Maresh, and Freedonia, a new Austin-based group performing original pop and including Eddy Hobizal (keys), John Fremgen (bass), Christopher Cross (guitars & vocals), James Fenner (percussion), Justin Vasquez (soprano & alto sax), Russell Haight (tenor sax), and Seth Carper (tenor sax).
-I also perform frequently with Alejandro Escovedo and organist/pianist Red Young.
+I began working professionally during high school in the late 1970’s, performed at the Montreux Jazz Festival in 1978 with my school ensemble, and have been active in the vibrant Austin, Texas music scene for almost 40 years years.
+Today, I’m a core member of the award-winning soul jazz group Church on Monday, led by saxophonist Elias Haslanger, TresMusicos with guitarist Mitch Watkins & bassist Chris Maresh, Freedonia, a new Austin-based original pop-jazz collective drawing inspiration from the great horn-bands of the 1970s.
+I also perform frequently with Christopher Cross, Alejandro Escovedo, organist/pianist Red Young, and trumpetist Ephraim Owens (of the Tedeschi/Trucks Band).

-A partial list of my other performance or recording credits includes work with Andre Hayward, Dr. James Polk, Mike Flanigan, Kevin Lovejoy, Eric Johnson, Van Wilks, Christopher Cross, Kat Edmonson, Hailey Tuck, Stevie Ray Vaughn, Kirk Whalum, Bob Durough, Peggy Stern, Beto y los Fairlanes, Mose Allison, Tony Campise, Steve Allen, Rodney Dangerfield, Don Rickles, Bob Newhart, Mark Hallman, Suzi Stern, Carmen Bradford, Gabriel Santiago, Kellye Gray, Paul Glasse, Rich Harney, and the Nelson Riddle and Creative Opportunity Orchestras.
+A partial list of my other performance or recording credits includes work with Andre Hayward, Dr. James Polk, Kat Edmonson, Mike Flanigan, Kevin Lovejoy, Eric Johnson, Van Wilks, Hailey Tuck, Stevie Ray Vaughn, Kirk Whalum, Bob Durough, Peggy Stern, Beto y los Fairlanes, Mose Allison, Tony Campise, Steve Allen, Rodney Dangerfield, Don Rickles, Bob Newhart, Mark Hallman, Suzi Stern, Carmen Bradford, Gabriel Santiago, Kellye Gray, Paul Glasse, Rich Harney, and the Nelson Riddle and Creative Opportunity Orchestras.

 I’ve created a significant amount of music for advertisement, industrial video, and for a radio comedy network.
 My songs Moose in My House, Monkey Motel, and Planet Earth are still played on SiriusXM stations.